AndyShiue/Ende-readme/README.md

 [![License: CC BY-SA 4.0](https://licensebuttons.net/l/by-sa/4.0/80x15.png)](http://creativecommons.org/licenses/by-sa/4.0/)

 I just want to share what I've come up with about the design of a new programming language, and here it is.
-This language has a strong type system and its functions are call-by-value.
+This language has a very strong type system and its functions are call-by-value.
-Anyone is very welcome to write an implementation for it or steal some ideas.
+Anyone is very welcome to steal some ideas or write an implementation for it (but don't use the exact same name for the language).

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->